-3.12.
+3.12.1-2.
 Intra-operative drugs via infusion or bolus

-This is a list of vasoactive medications that the patient receives during surgery.
+This is a list of vasoactive medications and/or anti-arrhythmic medications that the patient receives during surgery.
 The dosing is not recorded.
-Please check all that applies.
+Please check all that apply.

 Please note that this only relates to drugs given INTRA-operatively.